 I always wanted to be a world-famous musician.
 I am lucky to say that I have tasted fame since my early days.
 If you never experienced it, then let me tell you that it is a great feeling when strangers come to you and appreciate your talent and work.

-For full disclosure, I am not a world-famous musician (yet) but have experienced the taste of fame.
+For full disclosure, I am not a world-famous musician (yet) but famous enough to experience the taste of success.

 I want to share an interesting story that touched my heart.
 I performed during one of the fests in our college.
-About an hour after the show, my friends and I were just hanging out and playing a few random songs.
+About an hour after the show, I and my friends were just hanging out and playing few random songs.

-A person, around 45 years old, approached me and bowed to me to show respect.
+A person, around 45 years old, approached me and bowed to me.
 I was around 18 years old at that time.
 I was confused and could not understand what was going on.
 He told me that he loved my voice and asked if I could sing one of his favorite songs.
 I ended up singing not just one but 10 songs for him.
 My friends were also enjoying it and we jammed for almost two hours after that.

-Forgive me if you think that I am boasting here but the purpose of telling this story is something else.
+The purpose of telling this story is not to boast about myself.
 I want to tell you that although my long-term goal is to be a world-famous musician, yet I achieved small successes in life that I can enjoy and feel like a successful person.

-I am not sure if I still have the same desire to be a world-famous musician as I had 25+ years back.
-I have worked in multiple professions (including the music industry), but I feel my reasons to become a famous musician were different at that time.
+I am not sure if I still have the same desire to be a world-famous musician as I had 20+ years back.
+I have worked in multiple professions (including the music industry) but I feel my reasons to become a famous musician were different at that time.

 Music was and is my passion.
 I wanted to work in a field that I loved.
 But as I progressed in life, now I am not looking for it as a career.
 Although my long-term goal of becoming a world-famous musician is still the same, now the reason is different.
-I don’t want it as a profession but want to share my talent with the world.
+I don’t want it as a profession but just to show my talent to the world and get more fame.